 - Cappadox: This festival has been around since 2015, and it blends local and international contemporary art with gastronomy, music, and other outdoor programs.
 It is hosted in June for a couple of days.

 - Cappadocia Music Festival: This week-long festival showcases various choirs and orchestras.
-It is held in unique settings, including Byzantine churches, hidden courtyards, and caves, filling the Cappadocian air with sweet sounds of classical music.
+It is held in unique settings, including Byzantine churches, hidden courtyards, and caves, filling the Cappadocian air with the sweet sounds of classical music.
 The Cappadocia Music Festival is held in July.

 - Balloon Fest Cappadocia: This event is held over four days in July and celebrates Cappadocia’s hot air ballooning tradition.
 It is entirely free, and the only charges are for parking on the event site.
 The event showcases the fantastic sight of over 100 balloons filling the Cappadocian sky, and revelers enjoy fairground rides, trade stands, and entertainment.